MetaluNetProjects/Lanterne/README.md

 POS1/2/3 VALUE:-360->360

+ACCEL1/2/3:10->100(%) ; no transition time ; take effect only when motor is stopped.

 ### examples:

+0 ACCEL1 15 : at start-up, initialize motor 1 acceleration to 15%.

 10 LAMPE1 50 10 : 10 seconds after start, ask LAMPE1 to go to 50% in 10 seconds.